philip-lambert/word-ladder/README.md

 ## Design
 At it's most basic, we need a class that: -
-* Accepts start, end and dictionary parameters.
+* Accepts start, end and dictionary array parameters.
 * Removes any invalid words from the dictionary (hopefully making the search faster).
 * Finds all possible paths from start to end.
 * Returns the shortest path.